Security Guide

 Scope note

-This checklist helps you prepare for a pentest.
-It does not replace legal advice, red teaming, or a compliance assessment.
+This checklist helps prepare a pentest.
+It does not replace individual legal advice, red teaming, or a compliance assessment.

 Briefly describe your scope.
-We help with scoping and selecting the right providers.
-Note: we advise on preparation and selection, but do not run tests.
+We help with classification and selecting suitable providers.
+Note: we advise on preparation and selection, but do not conduct tests ourselves.